 To fool you into thinking they are someone they are not, the criminal’s email address has only one or two characters different from the sender’s email address that they are pretending to be (Although this is not always the case, see below the recent Google Docs attack).

-Phishing becomes more sophisticated and more convincing
+Phishing is becoming more sophisticated and more convincing

 SSL certificates cannot guarantee your safety